yahoo/ychaos/docs/cli/manual.md

     testplan            sub command for test plan operations manual              Print the manual for YChaos CLI agent               ychaos agent CLI
-    verify              Print the manual for YChaos CLI
+    verify              The verification subcommand of YChaos

 optional arguments:
   -h, --help            show this help message and exit